 In our findings we defined user personas and customer journeys through the cycles of renting.
 The large scale survey enabled us to quantify the key issues.

-We found that renters had a commonsense approach to understanding their rights and responsibilities, and would seek advice and help only when they needed.
+We found that renters had a commonsense approach to understanding their rights and responsibilities, and would seek advice and help only when needed.
 Like the rest of us, they don’t read the manual first.

 We found that renters dealt with issues in four different ways: